galantelab/reboot/docs/README.md

    <br>

-   The output plots include a histogram with the distribution of the regression coefficients and a lollipop plot with the most relevant coefficients.
+   The plots generated are a histogram with the distribution of the regression coefficients and a lollipop plot with the most relevant coefficients.

 ## Application of gene/transcript signatures in survival